Khalife/ker-nel-experiments/README.md

 **Neighbor score computation**

-In our experiments, we built a matrix EC containing cosine similarity scores between neighbors entity and a set of arbitrary "informative" entities (cf next subsection).
+In our experiments, for each query, we built a matrix EC containing cosine similarity scores between neighbors entity and a set of arbitrary "informative" entities (cf next subsection).
 EC has shape (N x E).
 Then, we computed the TF-IDF cosine similarity of the query context with informative entities in a vector M, shape (E x 1).
 The final scores vector is computed with euclidian norm difference between vector M and column vectors of matrix EC.

-However, this returns a variable size vector, depending on the degree of the entity node.
+However, this returns a variable size vector N, depending on the degree of the entity node.
 To set a constant size we consider the following procedure:

-- reorder by type using type mapping function (cf subsection Type Mapping function)
+- order scores using type mapping function (cf subsection Type mapping function)
 - if there are multiple neighbors for one type, compute minimum over the scores for these type
 - if there is no neighbor for one type, set 0.

+This yields a vector of constant size T since we considered a constant type mapping function.
+The final scores vector (size T+1) is composed of the filtering score of the entity, and new neighborhood scores.

 **Set of informative entities**